 Wyoming Valley Mushroom Club was founded in 2010 by Phil Yeager.
 The group has monthly meetings, forays, and an annual "Mushroom Fair" at Frances Slocum State Park.
 Currently, there are about 90 members enrolled in the club.
 The mission of the club is to provide education regarding all aspects of fungi, both wild and cultivated, including identification of species, using edible mushrooms and understanding associated dangers, collecting fungi for study/research, ecology of fungi, and photography.

-Registration for this program may be done by visiting the library at 35 Kirby Ave., Mountaintop or by calling 570-474-9313.
+Registration is required for the program and may be done by visiting the library at 35 Kirby Ave. or by calling 570-474-9313.